joe-irving/defundclimatechaos/index.md

     Without the backing of banks and insurers, fossil fuel extraction projects would cease.
-  buttons:
-    - text: More
-      target: /why
 - type: image
   image: https://live.staticflickr.com/3854/15127575129_096a839142_c.jpg
-  #heading_background: true
-  #heading: What?
   text: |-
     # What?